 Process mapping looks at the entire workflow to analyze whether or not everything is working the way it should.

-It also allows you to identify the existing bottlenecks or potential bottlenecks that may appear if the workflow should change for some reason (switching employee roles, for example).
+It also allows you to identify the existing bottlenecks or potential blockages that may appear if the workflow should change for some reason (switching employee roles, for example).

 To start the mapping process, you need to have a good flowchart.
 We typically recommend swim lane diagrams for their efficiency at pinpointing bottlenecks you may not otherwise notice.